 Nutritional and other services may be reimbursed in part by insurance, but we are not directly contracted with insurers for these services.

-Our psychotherapists are preferred providers only with Anthem Blue Cross, Aetna, California Integrated Health, and Anthem Medi-Cal.
+Our psychotherapists are preferred providers only with Anthem Blue Cross, Aetna, California Integrated Health, HMC Healthworks, and Anthem Medi-Cal.
 Dr. Muhlheim is also contracted with Lyra Health.

 You should also be aware that sometimes insurance companies subcontract out their behavioral health contracts, so please verify that your behavioral health benefits are with Blue Cross or Aetna and not some third party.
 Even if you hold an insurance card from one of the companies above, you should call to make sure that company actually administers your behavioral health benefits and check to see what your plan covers.
 If your behavioral health benefits are subcontracted out to another company then our psychotherapy services will likely be considered out-of-network.

 Please note that within California, Blue Cross and Blue Shield are two separate companies.
 Our psychotherapists ARE in-network providers for Anthem Blue Cross, but ARE NOT in-network for Blue Shield of California.
 If you have Blue Cross/Blue Shield from another state WE MAY be an in-network provider.
 Please note that we do not employ any billing staff and as such are not able to verify your health benefits.
-We can, however, submit claims electronically directly to Blue Cross and Aetna.
+We can, however, submit claims electronically directly to the insurances with whom we are in network.
 You are responsible for finding out whether you have a deductible that needs to be met before insurance will contribute to the cost of your sessions.

 If you have mental health coverage by another insurance company and have a PPO plan, services with our psychotherapists as an “out of network provider” may still be covered in full or in part by your health insurance or employee benefit plan.
 We are willing to complete the necessary paperwork for you to receive any mental health benefits to which you are entitled.
 However, you are responsible for paying us for your sessions regardless of what your insurance company decides, and we cannot guarantee that you will be reimbursed.
 If you wish to be reimbursed, it is important that you discuss these issues with your insurance company prior your first appointment.